Sabique-Islam/Inscribe/content/posts/hashcode13.md

 One of the first lessons came from Go itself.
 Running `go install github.com/Sabique-Islam/catalyst@latest` didn’t always fetch the newest version because of [Go module caching](https://drewdevault.com/2021/08/06/goproxy-breaks-go.html).
 At first, I thought it was a proxy delay, but turns out the local cache was serving older builds.
 Only by using the latest commit hash (`go install github.com/Sabique-Islam/catalyst@<hash>`) did we get the actual latest version (Trial & Error... hehe).
 Thanks to [Nathan](https://polarhive.net) for correcting me about the underhood logic about this.

 Designing the [CLI with Cobra in Go](https://cobra.dev/docs/how-to-guides/shell-completion/) was a lesson in structure.
 Commands, flags, and help text and how to implement them.
-Watching someone else run `catalyst init` and immediately understand what to do was a small victory.

 The reviewers came around to check on progress periodically.
-We noticed they spent more time with us than with most other teams — of course my idea was goated :) Their questions were sharp, cross-platform handling, and dependency management.
-They offered crazy tips and suggestions, pointing out ways to make Catalyst better.
+We noticed they spent more time with us than with most other teams — of course my idea was goated :) They offered crazy tips and suggestions, pointing out ways to make Catalyst better.

 ---